codilime/trex-ansible/README.md

 ## Requirements

-* Modern Linux Ubuntu or CentOS bare metal or virtual machine with Docker daemon, (Docker SDK)[https://docker-py.readthedocs.io/en/stable/] and kernel headers properly installed,
+* Modern Linux Ubuntu or CentOS bare metal or virtual machine with Docker daemon, [Docker SDK](https://docker-py.readthedocs.io/en/stable/) and kernel headers properly installed,
-* (Ansible)[https://www.ansible.com/] (at least 2.8) on your laptop or any management host where you're going to run it.
+* [Ansible](https://www.ansible.com/) 2.8 or newer on your laptop or any management host where you're going to run it.

 ## Usage